Altunshukurlu/Elements-of-Programming-Interview/5.1 Computing Parity/README.md

 Parity
 - Even if number of 1's is even, odd otherwise

-Check for more about computing parity site:http://stackoverflow.com/questions/17350906/computing-the-parity
+More about [Computing Parity] (http://stackoverflow.com/questions/17350906/computing-the-parity)

 **BOOK SOLUTIONS**